Let’s talk about your dream project.

 Shedule a free consultation now

-The average life-cycle of a conveyor belt is between two to twelve years based on your maintenance.
+The average life cycle of a conveyor belt is between two to twelve years, based on your maintenance.
 Naturally, we wish to have our conveyor systems last as long as possible; this ensures optimum efficiency and return on investment from your conveyor solution.

-In order to achieve a longstanding conveyor system, there are conveyor belt maintenance requirements that you must undertake to ensure your belt lasts as long as possible.
+To achieve a longstanding conveyor system, there are conveyor belt maintenance requirements that you must undertake to ensure your belt lasts as long as possible.

-If this is not executed correctly, stress loads will be uneven, which can damage the conveyor belt and ultimately, reduce the life-cycle of the belt, while also ‘failing’ on multiple occasions.
+If this is not executed correctly, stress loads will be uneven, which can damage the conveyor belt and, ultimately, reduce the life-cycle of the belt while also ‘failing’ on multiple occasions.